CI-Dominik/pp5-hack-collect/README.md

 ### Visual Studio Code connection
 * To deploy the code to GitHub, I used Visual Studio Code to connect to my GitHub account.

 **Important**: Due to the accidental login with my secondary account in the bash console, DominikW89 was used for all VS Code deployments.
-Once I noticed this, I did not want to change it to avoid confusion.
+Once I noticed this, I did not change it to avoid confusion.
+This was due to the usage of my private email address by habit.

 <br>